Wilfredo Méndez: Continued mini-flyweight career

 Méndez was booked to face Kenny Cano in a six-round mini-flyweight bout on April 8, 2022, at the Pabellon de Esgrima in Santo Domingo, Dominican Republic.
 Prior to this fight, Méndez switched camps and began training with the former three-time WBO junior lightweight world champion Román Martínez.
 He won the fight by a shutout unanimous decision, with all three judges scoring the bout 60–53 in his favor.

 Méndez was expected to face Israel Vázquez on August 20, 2022, in the main event of "Sixt Boxing Nights".
 The bout was cancelled on August 14, after Méndez injured his knee in training.
 Méndez was instead booked to face Moises Caro Gutierrez on November 4, 2022.
 He won the fight by unanimous decision, with two scorecards of 97–91 and one scorecard of 99–89.

 Méndez was expected to face the unbeaten Oscar Collazo in a WBO mini-flyweight title eliminator on January 28, 2023.
 The fight was scheduled for the undercard of the Alexis Rocha and Anthony Young welterweight bout, which took place at the YouTube Theater in Inglewood, California.
 Méndez withdrew from the fight on January 15, after suffering a back injury in training.

-Méndez is scheduled to face the undefeated Yudai Shigeoka for the interim WBC mini flyweight championship on April 16, 2023, at the Yoyogi National Gymnasium in Tokyo, Japan.
+Méndez was scheduled to face the undefeated Yudai Shigeoka for the interim WBC mini flyweight championship on April 16, 2023, at the Yoyogi National Gymnasium in Tokyo, Japan.
 Méndez stepped in as a short-notice replacement for the champion Panya Pradabsri, who withdrew with a strep throat infection on April 4.
 He lost the fight by a seventh-round knockout.

+On September 2, 2026, Méndez faced Takeshi Ishii for the vacant WBA mini-flyweight title at Yokohama Buntai in Yokohama, Japan, losing by knockout in the first round.